moonpiedumplings/moonpiedumplings.github.io/projects/build-server-7/index.md

 So yeah. `curl | bash` it is.

 I am mostly keeping everything from the previous installation.
-There are some things I want to change and expand on,
+There are some things I want to change and expand on.
+The most notable of course, is the chisel operator.

 ## Monitoring